 |Total Ammount||Coinbase Fee||Conversion fee||Ammount spent on bitcoin|

-However, compared to CEX.io and Kraken, for instance, Coinbase is a bit more expensive.
-CEX.io charge 3.5% (+ €0.24 or £0.20) for credit/debit card purchases of bitcoin, while Kraken – who aren’t quite as user-friendly and accept only bank transfers – charge around 0.26% for bitcoin purchases.
+However, compared to CEX.io and Kraken, Coinbase is a bit more expensive.
+CEX.io charges 2.99% for credit/debit card purchases of bitcoin, while Kraken – which isn’t as user-friendly and accepts only bank transfers – charges around 0.26% for bitcoin purchases.

-- 98% of customer funds stored offline
+- 98% of customer funds stored offline.

-- All website traffic is encrypted
+- All website traffic is encrypted.

-- Customer wallets and keys are all encrypted (AES-256 encryption)
+- Customer wallets and keys are all encrypted (AES-256 encryption).

-- Coinbase employees undergo criminal checks and must encrypt their hard drives
+- Coinbase employees undergo criminal checks and must encrypt their hard drives.

 Added to this, the website itself is clearly laid out, with easy to navigate pages and interfaces.
 Its dashboard shows the user the changing value of bitcoin (or the other three tradable cryptocurrencies), it shows them their recent transactions, and it shows them their portfolio of currencies.